From The Bronx To Cable Stardom, Desus And Mero Are Remaking Late-Night

 When Desus and Mero stopped by NPR's New York bureau the day after their buzzy new late-night talk show debuted on Showtime, they were still taking it all in.

-"We're still a little hung over from the premiere party," says Daniel Baker, also known as Desus Nice.
+"We're still a little hungover from the premiere party," says Daniel Baker, also known as Desus Nice.
 Joel Martinez, or The Kid Mero, chimes in, "I can barely speak, I'm so exhausted."

-In an interview with NPR's Michel Martin, the comedy duo says they can hardly believe their newfound success.
+In an interview with NPR's Michel Martin, the comedy duo say they can hardly believe their newfound success.

-"You're asking me if five years ago Vanity Fair would've called me handsome?" says Mero, dismissing the idea offhand with a profanity.
+"You're asking me if five years ago Vanity Fair would've called me handsome?"
+Mero says, dismissing the idea offhand with a profanity.

 Desus adds, "Definitely last night was one of those moments like in a movie where you sit around just staring at everything, trying to take it in like, 'Yo, is this for real?'
 I'm starting to feel a little afraid, like this might just be like a really long dream."

-"Like I'm just going to wake up out of a Xanax nap in the White Castle on Fordham Road," adds Mero.
+"Like I'm just going to wake up out of a Xanax nap in the White Castle on Fordham Road," Mero says.

 They throw the joke back and forth, serving and returning banter in a style they call "joke tennis."

 In the crowded field of late-night talk show hosts, Desus and Mero are unlike any other.
 Their irreverent comedy is anchored in their Bronx upbringing, and the two have an informal familiarity with their interview subjects — whether it be rapper Diddy or former attorney general Eric Holder or New York Senator and Democratic presidential hopeful Kirsten Gillibrand.

-They've ditched the typical uniform of late-night hosts, and instead of suits, they wear hoodies, hats and sneakers.
+Both on their new show — and on its predecessor, which aired on VICELAND — they've ditched the typical uniforms of late-night hosts.
+Instead of suits, they wear hoodies, hats and sneakers.

-"There's like a looseness to it," says Mero.
+"There's like a looseness to it," Mero says.
 "We just want to keep things as light and off-the-cuff as possible ... you're not getting that anywhere else on late-night."

 "Our show is like a deconstructed late-night show," Desus adds.
-"What you see on our show hopefully you won't see on any other show — and shout out to Seth Meyers and Jimmy Fallon — we know those guys and we've done their show, and there is definitely a market for it, but the show has been done so many times, you know the format: monologue, house band, guest one.
+"What you see on our show hopefully you won't see on any other show — and shoutout to Seth Meyers and Jimmy Fallon — we know those guys and we've done their show, and there is definitely a market for it, but the show has been done so many times, you know the format: monologue, house band, guest one.
 While that works, there has to be some sort of change or a different option on late-night and that's what we're trying to deliver on our show."

 Their rapid-fire humor was honed in New York City public schools, where they met in summer school before reconnecting on Twitter years later.
 The two bonded over a shared hatred of their monotonous jobs.